NinaG27/react-quiz/README.md

 ### React Quiz App

 This project is a dynamic quiz application built with React.
-It was initially created as a practice project while learning about React Router, but has since been expanded with additional features and components.
+It was initially created as a practice project while learning about React Router, but has since been expanded with additional features and components as well as refactoring the code to use context API.

 This project is based on The Ultimate React Course 2024: React, Redux & More offered by Udemy.
 The original code was provided by Jonas Schmedtmann.